vimalmurugan89/MVYoutubeDownloader/README.md

 # How to use this?

-     Download this repo and import the MVYoutbe.Framework.
+     Download this repo and import the MVYoutbeFramework.Framework.
 No additional steps are required.
+Attahced sample app also please cross check it.

 # How to get youtube video information?
       You just need to passs the videoId from youtube URL,